Sales and lettings 0151 703 3703 Property management 0344 736 0063

 In person: Concierge or Property Manager

-Not being heard?
+Not being listened to?
 Here's what you can do

 It’s important that you feel listened to when you report something to us.
 If you feel that your concern has not been addressed or you’re not happy with the response, please tell us.